Janet Leon: 2003–2005: Member of Play

 Leon's professional music career began in 2003 when she at the age of 13 joined the Swedish pop group Play as lead singer in December 2003.
 She replaced the band's former lead singer, then 16-year-old Faye Hamlin, who left to finish her studies at school.
 Leon became acquintaned to the members of the band through her relatives and was recruited after sending in a demo to the band's manager, Laila Bagge.
 Bagge called back almost immediately after receiving the demo and travelled to Gothenburg the next day to hear Leon perform in person and ask her about her life goals.
 Leon was officially announced as part of Play in a press release on 15 December 2003.

 Leon's first album with Play (and the group's third studio album overall), Don't Stop the Music, was released on 9 March 2004 but turned out to be a commercial failure.
 In the summer of 2004, Play went on a tour in the United States.
-The group were accompanied by some of their parents as well as a teacher in order to not fall behind in school.
+The group were accompanied by some of their parents as well as a teacher to not fall behind in school.
 Play performed together with various artists during the tour, including Aaron Carter and Destiny's Child; Leon also had a dinner with her idol Beyoncé.

 Play's next album, the Christmas-themed Play Around the Christmas, released in November 2004 and also failed to chart.
 In 2005 the group then released a compilation of hits, Girl's Mind, though only songs from Hamlin's time as lead singer were featured.
 In September 2005, Play announced an indefinite hiatus.
 Play was later briefly reformed 2009–2011, though Leon did not rejoin the group.